Me, co-presenting our game at the 2019 Brunel Digital Degree show

 - Game Criticism: Ability to write discursively and critically on the design philosophy and academic analysis of video games drawing on inter-disciplinary fields.
 Examples

-- Natural Presenter: Confident speaker having delivered countless pitches across the degree concisely demonstrating game elements, mechanics and appeal.
+- Natural Presenter: Confident speaker having presented countless meetings to all levels of seniority regarding the production and development of key features for AAA games.
+As a Designer, provided tens of pitches across my Games Design BA degree, concisely demonstrating game elements, mechanics and appeal.
 All highly successfully received and graded.

-- Adaptable applications of management methodologies: Scrum, Agile, Lean
+- Adaptable applications of management methodologies: Years applying principles and methods of Scrum, Agile, Lean in the AAA games industry.

 A designer’s role is to be ever learning.